 I have additional skin care suggestions for facial dandruff and you can find them in my post titled Dr. Cynthia Bailey's Tips For Facial Seborrheic Dermatitis Control.

 Dandruff can also involve the mid chest and back and even the skin folds.
-For chest and back treatment I usually recommend the same OTB Medicated Cleanser/Shampoo #2 treatment applied with a Body Buf Puf Sponge with Handle.
+For chest and back treatment I usually recommend the same OTB Medicated Cleanser/Shampoo #2 treatment applied with a Body Buf Puf Sponge.